Physics Simulation in C++ with Omni Physics: Real-Time Rigid Body and Particle Systems

 rb = world.rigid_body_system

-# Create a box (1m × 1m × 1m, 10kg)
+# Box (1m × 1m × 1m, 10kg) on a floor

 box_id = rb.create_box(